cmdneo/simple-risc/simpleRISC.md

 | `nop`                   | No operation                               |
 | `sys`                   | `r0 <- syscall(r0)` [^3]                   |

+Immediate can be omitted for `ld` and `st` instructions if it is zero.

 ### Modifiers
 Modifiers can be used with the following instructions `add`, `sub`, `mul`, `div`, `mod`, `cmp`, `and`, `or`, `not` and `mov`.